Photo: Harpreet Chima (at podium) speaks to the Stockton Unified School District Board of Trustees on Tuesday. (DUANE SANDERS/CONTRIBUTOR)

-Maria Mendez said that Tuesday’s agenda item did not reflect recommendations made by San Joaquin County SuperIntendent of Schools Troy Brown in a letter sent to trustees and Stockton Unified School District interim Superintendent Traci Miller last month to “cure and correct” what Brown described as “substantial violations of central provisions” of the Brown Act.
+Maria Mendez said that Tuesday’s agenda item did not reflect recommendations made by San Joaquin County SuperIntendent of Schools Troy Brown in a letter sent to trustees and District interim Superintendent Traci Miller last month to “cure and correct” what Brown described as “substantial violations of central provisions” of the Brown Act.

 The “resignation and transition agreement” between the district and Ramirez both accepted Ramirez’s resignation while also declaring him “Superintendent Emeritus” for a period of one year, starting July 1 and ending June 30, 2023.
 Ramirez was also guaranteed “the same salary and benefits that he received as Superintendent, except without a travel stipend and without vacation days.”

 Ramirez resigned his post in June a little more than a year into his three-year contract after being officially hired as Stockton Unified School District superintendent.
-He served as the district’s interim superintendent for three months prior to his permanent hiring for the position in May 2021.
+He had also served as the district’s interim superintendent for three months prior to his permanent hiring for the position in May 2021.

 As superintendent emeritus, the agreement says Ramirez would report “directly to the Board, providing transition assistance to SUSD, with duties to be assigned by the Board President.”
 The agreement doesn’t specify nor give any examples of what those duties might be or include.